|Mesquite ISD | Contact Us | Site Map | FAQ|

 The Best in Community Service and Sounds of the 60s, 70s, and 80s

 Owned and operated by the Mesquite Independent School District, this noncommercial, educational, community service station features mostly 70s with some grooves from the 60s and flashes of the 80s.
-The station also provides locally produced and syndicated community service and educational programs, TSN news, updates on traffic from Total Traffic Network, timely weather forecasts, and MISD varsity game broadcasts.
+Broadcasting to the public at a signal strength of 61,000 watts and streaming

 Targeting parents, school district patrons, and other metro area adults with its programming, KEOM-FM airs a music format that provides nostalgic, uplifting fun for the listener.